Get to Know Our Clinical Psychologist

 Upside Stories Online Psychology Australia Bruce Walmsley

-My work has taken me across university settings, dementia care services, and mental health programs, including:
+My work has taken me across universities, dementia care services, positive ageing centres, and mental health programs, including:

 • Victoria University, Melbourne